mizmay/maplibre-gl-js/BRANCH_PREVIEW_GUIDE.md

 **The workflow**:
 1. Checks out the `preview-infra` branch
-2. Copies `index.html` and `viewer.html` to the deployment folder
+2. Copies all files from the `previews/` directory to the deployment root
-3. Copies the entire `previews/` directory (which contains all synced branches)
-4. Deploys everything to the `gh-pages` branch
+3. Deploys everything to the `gh-pages` branch

 **Important**: The workflow does NOT build branches.
 You must build and sync branches locally using `npm run preview-sync` before pushing.